Josué Doké

-Josué Yayra Doké (born 20 April 2004) is a Togolese footballer who currently plays as a forward for Ghana Premier League side WAFA.
+Josué Yayra Doké (born 20 April 2004) is a Togolese footballer who plays as a forward for Estonian club JK Narva Trans and the Togo national team.
+He previously played for Ghana Premier League side WAFA.

-Career
+Club career

 Doké started his career with West African Football Academy in 2019–20.

 International career

-In October 2020, Doké was handed his maiden call up into the Togo national team by Claude Le Roy at the age of 16 years.
+In October 2020, Doké was handed his maiden call up to the Togo national team by Claude Le Roy at the age of 16 years.
 He made his debut on 12 October 2020, after coming on in the 79th minute for Gilles Sunu in a friendly match against Sudan.
 The match ended in a 1–1 draw.